-Jeremy is a recent graduate of Towson University with a B.S. in Mathematics majoring in Actuarial Science with a minor in Business Administration.
+Jeremy is a graduate of Towson University with a B.S. in Mathematics majoring in Actuarial Science with a minor in Business Administration.
 He graduated from the joint program at University of Baltimore and Towson University with his MBA.
-He enjoyed working with the AAC as a math tutor since the fall of 2008 to the summer of 2011, reaching certification Level 2 through the AAC’s certified training program.
+He enjoyed working with the AAC as a math tutor from the fall of 2008 to the summer of 2011, reaching certification Level 2 through the AAC’s certified training program.
 He is looking forward to applying his experience in his administrative role.
 He has a passion for helping others and loves using his math skills to help others gain a better understanding of the topic.
-In his spare time he likes to travel, golf, read, hike and go crabbing on his family’s boat.
+In his spare time he likes to travel, hike, cheering for his favorite sports teams, and go crabbing on his family’s boat.

 Kassandra joined the Academic Achievement Center in 2014 and brings three years of USM experience in academics, advising as well as a passion for helping others succeed.
 She is currently earning a bachelor’s in Social Sciences with a minor in Women’s Studies.
 In her spare time she enjoys listening to music, dancing, cheering for her favorite sports teams, and spending time with her family.

 Marissa is a recent graduate of Penn State University with a B.S. in Communication Sciences & Disorders and a minor in Spanish.
 She is currently earning her Master’s in Speech-Language Pathology at Towson and hopes to work at a speech clinic at a University to combine her passions of Speech Pathology and Higher Education.
 In her spare time, she enjoys spending time with friends and family and cheering on her favorite team – the Nittany Lions!

 Kristy is a recent graduate from the University of Colorado Boulder with a degree in Psychology and Ethnic Studies.
 She is currently pursuing a Master’s degree in Counseling Psychology with hopes of achieving licensure.
 In her spare time, she loves going to the beach, exercising, and hanging out with friends and family.
 Not to mention, binge watching her favorite TV shows- Parks and Recreation, The Office, and Scandal.